 Style and Format

-For Original articles and Case Reports, the manuscript should be constructed in the following order:
+For Original articles, Case Reports, Reviews and Special Articles, the manuscript should be constructed in the following order:

 - Title page